Skip to main content

 Pain in the ball of the foot

 Pain in the ball of your foot is known as metatarsalgia.
 You can usually ease the pain yourself.
-But talk to your GP if it does not improve.
+Contact your GP if it does not improve in 2 weeks.

 Easing pain in the ball of the foot